abertschi/ad-free/README.md

 - 2017-09-01: 8.4.17.640 armV7
 - 2017-11-28: 8.4.24.875 armV7

 This app is optimized to work on Android 6.0.1 as my phone runs that version of Android.
-If you notice problems on a newer version, please fill an issue and we try to tackle down the problem together.
+If you notice problems on a newer version of Android, please fill an issue and we try to tackle down the problem together.

 ## Release notes
 - See [Changelog](./CHANGELOG.md)